atlas604/behavioral-cloning/writeup_report.md

 I use Keras to implement the NVIDIA deep learning CNN model for self-driving cars.
 More information about the NVIDIA model can be found here: https://arxiv.org/pdf/1604.07316v1.pdf.

-In the first layer, the model  normalizes the data and augments the images to visualize the road and the lane lines, removing unnecessary background visuals.
+In the first layer (model.py line 73-74), the model  normalizes the data and augments the images to visualize the road and the lane lines, removing unnecessary background visuals.

 The convolution layers perform feature extraction.
 The values are transferred from the NVIDIA design as they have been through many iterations of empirical testing.
 There are five convolutional layers first consisting of a 5x5 kernel and 2x2 strides with ELU activation.
 The last two convolutional layers uses a 3x3 kernel and 1x1 strides.
 The model ends with three fully connected layers that controls steering.